umich-brcf-bioinf/Jacquard/doc/summarize.rst

 .. figure:: images/summarize.jpg

-   **Summarizing Format Tags :** *The Jacquard-translated format tags from each caller are aggregated and processed together to create consensus format tags.*
+   **Summarizing Format Tags :** *The Jacquard-translated format tags from each caller are aggregated to create summary format tags.*

 Usage
 -----